|

 side, making a square wave signal that swings from negative to

 positive - square wave AC - as illustrated in the diagram.
+The actual voltage is dependent upon the booster you're

 using, and at which scale you have it set to operate.